Styling Tool Myth Busting

 For hair that has been chemically processed or over heat styled at home then a gentle form of styling should be used to reduce further damage.
 Using steam when styling helps to lock in moisture to damaged hair and creates shiny and smoother results on straight or curly styles.

-**Hair is straighter with 1 pass of SteamPod 4 versus 3 passes of Babyliss Ceramic Straight 230.
+is straighter with 1 pass of SteamPod 4 versus 3 passes of Babyliss

 Our Recommendation